OSGP/open-smart-grid-platform/osgp/protocol-adapter-dlms/README.md

 jDLMS is licensed under the GPLv3, more information can be found on the OpenMUC web site: https://www.openmuc.org/index.php?id=42

+**Note: OpenMuc offers dual licensing agreements for OpenMUC jDLMS Library.**
+For those who find the GPLv3 too limited, OpenMuc provides individual proprietary licenses for OpenMUC jDLMS Library which give you a higher degree of freedom regarding usage.
+For more information, see https://www.openmuc.org/services/.

 ## Grid eXchange Fabric information and news

 High-level project information and news can be found on the Grid eXchange Fabric website: